AdobeDocs/release-notes.en/current.md

 ### New Document Cloud courses and tutorials {#tutorials-doc-cloud}

-New videos, tutorials, or courses published for Adobe Campaign.
+New videos, tutorials, or courses published for Adobe Document Cloud.

 |Published|Name|Type|Description |
 | -----------| ---------- | ---------- | ---------- |